zemmouri-elmoukhtar/Python-and-Scientific-Computing/README.md

 # Python-and-Scientific-Computing
-An introduction to python programming language and scientific computing.
+An introduction to Python programming language and scientific computing.